-Soulja Boy’s House Robbed, $20K In Cash And Valuables Gone — Is Theft Connected To Chris Brown Feud?
+Soulja Boy’s House Robbed, $20K In Cash And Valuables Gone

 “Floyd and 50 Cent ain’t never gonna control nothing that’s a West Coast situation.”

 Could this West Coast situation be escalating beyond a celebrity boxing match?
-Considering the huge beef Soulja Boy has been tangled up in with Chris Brown, some are wondering if the robbery is related.
+Considering the huge beef Soulja Boy has been tangled up in with Chris Brown, some people are wondering if the robbery is related.
 Do you think someone associated with Chris may have robbed Soulja on Tuesday?
 Be sure to weigh in with your thoughts in the comments section below.